Digital Nomad Malaysia Guide

 • Incomplete documentation

-• Income proof that doesn't clearly show $24k+
+• Income proof that doesn't clearly meet your threshold (USD 24k tech / USD 60k non-tech)

 • Expired passport or insufficient validity